dkimjpg/Simple-GUI-for-youtube-dl/README.md

 - [ ] Add an audio download option for YouTube videos
 - [x] Add YouTube Playlist download functionality
 - [ ] Add the ability to download youtube-dl.exe automatically if no instance of it is detected in the current directory
+- [ ] Add functionality to change video file type and quality for each individual video, at the moment it only sets the video file type and quality for all links in the list of links